 Food is another of Bangkok's greatest draws; newly launched, cutting-edge restaurants compete with traditional Thai diners here, and almost all are excellent.
 I've listed some of the best in this guide.

 If you have tasted Thai food back home, it may not necessarily taste like the stuff you're about to try here.
 What you'll eat in Bangkok will (with any luck) be the real thing; be warned that many restaurants catering to foreigners in big resort towns adjust their Thai cuisine radically to cater to foreign palates.
 Happily, Bangkok offers many authentic choices, from simple noodle stands to sophisticated, upmarket joints.
 You don't have to limit your diet to Thai food either; the city is one of the best places in the world to dine out on international fare.
-Check the free listings magazines, such as BK Magazine, and you may even stumble across a visiting chef from an overseas Michelin-starred eatery making a quick visit to a five-star hotel or an annual food festival.

 You will not go hungry in the Big Mango, and the truly adventurous will find interesting and more authentic fare off the beaten track in smaller roadside eateries.
 Prices vary from really rock-bottom-priced street food to unashamedly wallet-melting, posh new restaurants.
 But on the whole, menu costs are comparatively reasonable.
 You'll be able to eat well for around 1,000B for two, even at some of the town's better restaurants.
 (If you order wine, Thai taxes on good vintages mean you may double that figure, though.)